rbsexton/workspace-ConnectIQ/README.md

 The ACP-90 calculator implements the ACP rules with allowances for the extra finish time for 200k and 400k events (10 and 20 extra minutes, respectively).

+For best results, start the timer on your Garmin at the official start time for your ride.

 Warning!
 This calculator will give you misleading numbers on PBP!

 ## Adjusting for non-standard distances

-The calculator is based upon distance and time, and it doesn't know about your route.
+The calculator uses distance and time.
+It does not use routing information.

 When riding an event that is longer than a standard distance, you must make adjustments.
 Example: on a 230k event, you must ride an additional 30km within the 13.5h time limit.
 Per the rules, thats 2 hours of riding time (30km / 15km/h ).
 You must finish the ride with 2 hours in hand, as displayed by the app.